projectsveltos/addon-controller/README.md

                 - DELETE
 ```

-Because of above ClusterProfile, such Kyverno ClusterPolicy *no-gateway* will be deployed in any matching CAPI Clusters.
+Because ClusterProfile is referencing above ConfigMap, such Kyverno ClusterPolicy *no-gateway* will be deployed in any matching CAPI Clusters.
 Because the ClusterProfile syncMode is set to Continuous, any modifications to:
 1. ClusterProfiles;
 2. the content of the referenced ConfigMaps/Secret
-will reflect in an update in any of the matching CAPI Clusters.
+will result in an update in any of the matching CAPI Clusters.

-For instance, continuing with above example, if we modify the content of the ConfigMap by changing the validate part to:
+For instance, continuing with above example, if we modify the content of the ConfigMap by changing the validate part to (note we are adding UPDATE on top of CREATE/DELETE):

 ```
 apiVersion: v1